researchgate/injektor/README.md

 # Prerequisites

-This library needs PHP 7.4+.
+This library needs PHP 8.0+.

-It has been tested using PHP 7.4 - PHP 8.0.
+It has been tested using PHP 8.0 - PHP 8.1 - PHP 8.2.

 # Installation